cribsheets/fizzbuzz-ruby/README.md

 # the fizzbuzz exercise

-many interviews launch with a fizzbuzz question. it is a simple problem, intended to weed out programmers who can't do the simplest tasks in programming. performing this exercise demonstrates that you know the difference between a keyboard and a hole in the ground, at the 'best two out of three' level.

-we have chosen to include it here because as a programmer, you'll see and hear about it so often that you'll see it in your dreams.
+many interviews launch with a fizzbuzz question. we have chosen to include it here because as a programmer, you'll see and hear about it so often that you'll see it in your dreams.